mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

     ```
     Make sure to edit the command to include your App ID.
 Also, you can set a different UserName and Password here if your App has different values.

 4. Open Unity Hub and then Add `Unity Car/` as a project.
+Once it opens double click on the "Light example.unity" file.
+It can be found inside the "Project"s tab at the bottom, open the "Assets" folder, then open the "Sport Car - 3D model" folder and there you will see the "Light example.unity" file with the Unity Icon at on it.

 ![Alt Text](media/Unity-screenshot.png)

 Congrats!!
-You have completed Step 3 of this demo.
-Go to step 4 to continue.
+You have completed Step 2 of this demo.
+Go to step 3 to continue.

 # Part 3 - Set Up the iOS Swift Apps

-This project runs two iOS applications.
-One application will be connected directly to Edge Server and the other on will be connected to Atlas.
-These app are in the folders: `iOS-App-Atlas`.
+This project runs an iOS application which lives in the folder: `iOS-App-Atlas`.
+This application will be connected directly to Atlas.
 ![Alt Text](media/Apps-screenshot.png)

-Follow the exact same steps for the app connected to Atlas.
 ### iOS app connected to Atlas

 1. Open the project with Xcode by clicking the file: `iOS-App-Atlas/iOS-App-Atlas.xcodeproj`.